conormag94/CS4032Labs/Project/README.md

   - **If the file was locked by somebody else:** return an error message stating as much
 - **If it is unlocked:** return an error message saying the file is not locked

-#### Integration with Client + File Server (in progress)
+#### Integration with Client (in progress) + File Server (implemented)
 The lock service has a `checkLock` endpoint which returns if a file is locked or not.
-This can be used by the file server to make sure a Client isn't trying to access a file that is locked by someone else.
-This is in progress.
+This is used by the file server to make sure a Client isn't trying to access a file that is locked by someone else.
+The file server will deny access to a locked file if the client doesn't own the lock on the file.
+Since I have no authentication service set up, the owner is always set to the string "conor"

+At the moment the lock service hasn't been integrated with the client so it must be used with cURL, attaching a JSON body in the same format as a `FileLock`.

 ### Lock service usage
 - `stack setup` if not already executed
 - Have mongoDB running on default port with a database called "locks"
 - From `Project/directory-service`, run `./run.sh`

-At the moment this hasn't been integrated with the client so it must be used with cURL.